Lü Shengzhong: Chinese Folk Artist

 "I use paper to cut this little red figure to demonstrate the delicate fragility of human beings.
 Ephemeral.
 A human’s life is shorter than a paper’s thickness.
 The material is not important.
 What is more important is the process you use to create that material.
-This is more valuable to me."
+This is more valüable to me."

-Lu Shengzhong is a Chinese artist at the China Central Academy of Fine Art in Beijing, who specializes in the ancient Chinese paper cutting.
+Lü is a Chinese artist at the China Central Academy of Fine Art in Beijing, who specializes in the ancient Chinese paper cutting.

 His most well-known craftsmanship is called “Little Red Figures”, in reality, it is an old and famous procedure in China, named paper-cutting, which is utilized widely in the society specialty of china.
 The figure, which looks similar to a small kid, is an exceptionally regular element in Chinese time honored paper cutting, the nearby folks think this small squirt can evacuate the adversities so they continue cutting paper of small tyke, but it is unequivocally shown in the farmland far at a distance from the urban.
-This is a symbolization and universal society disregarded by virtuoso extended time, but Lu identify it and reproduces it, made it as a formal craftsmanship and considerable throughout giving the philosophical and customary nature.
+This is a symbolization and universal society disregarded by virtuoso extended time, but Lü identify it and reproduces it, made it as a formal craftsmanship and considerable throughout giving the philosophical and customary nature.

 "For my project, there are two inspirations, the one is I think I really need to express something about culture in my design, try to find the culture meanings from Chinese folk art, actually, it is not hard, because Chinese folk art related with culture very close.
 The other thing is I should think about how to make my artwork more related with people’s daily life, I should try to makes it looks like a thing in nowadays."